 Getting the basics right

 What makes a good photographer ?
 Well lots of things but the good advice that I got many years ago was just get out there and shoot.. as much as possible.
-Good advice indeed, but if you really want to starting thinking like a “photographer” instead of just another “happy snapper” then learn and get to grips with the basics.
+Good advice indeed, but if you really want to start thinking like a “photographer” instead of just a “happy snapper” then learn and get to grips with the basics.

 Exposure – Aperture / Shutter speed / ISO… the fundamental principles.
 All three combine to control the exposure each time you hit the button , how much light… how long that light will expose for and how sensitive the sensor (or film ) is to light .
 Too much and it’s blown out or over exposed, too little and its way too dark.

 Sure you can just shoot on auto and let the camera figure it all out, but what will you learn if you never try and figure these things out by yourself… ?

 By learning to shoot in manual you can fine tune that exposure using aperture ( quantity of light ) or shutter speed ( how long that light exposes for ).
 Both of these also posses creative possibilities, Aperture – depth of field and shutter speed controls time or movement.
 Adjusting the ISO lets you elect custom vales of both of these so you have full creative control of the medium you are working with – LIGHT.

 Remember the camera’s meter is not 100% accurate , it’s calibrated to produce an average result (mid or 18% grey as its known) which it does pretty well, but more often than not it is not the correct exposure .. that is your decision.